daftsoftware/StarterProject/README.md

 ;DefaultMaterialName=/Game/Engine/Materials/WorldGridMaterial.WorldGridMaterial
 ```

-When adding additional content from Engine Materials to Project Contnet, you cannot just directly copy the assets across and add them in the ini.
+When adding additional content from Engine Materials to Project Content, you cannot just directly copy the assets across and add them in the ini.
 This is because internally Epic has a flag which is not trivial to set by accident and it is required for any of these global materials to function correctly, when you copy engine content to project level Epic automatically removes this flag because they assume you're just using the material business as usual and wanted to use it like a normal material.

 You can enable this flag on assets you add to the project with a console command:
 `Daft.MakeMaterialSpecial /Game/Engine/Materials/WorldGridMaterial`